Aleks-Trifunovic/Aleks-Trifunovic/README.md

 - 📫 How to reach me: [Hit me up on Linkedin.](https://www.linkedin.com/in/aleksandar-m-trifunovic/)

 - ⚡ Fun fact: Huge nerd!
 LOTR, D&D, Star wars...you name it.
-Bow shooter 🏹, can make a real good oven baked bread 🍞
+Can make a real good oven baked bread 🍞